SeiryuuN/HWL-converter/README.md

 # HWL-converter
-Convert .hwl to .funscript and back
+Allows you to convert .hwl to .funscript and back